 The challenge exists for me, as an educator, in mirroring these learning experiences in an online space.
 How can I create conditions where my own students can safely share their experiences so those around them can connect to them and learn?
-I believe deeply in "connection first, content second" in my teaching, and the diversity of my own student population and experiences should provide a great starting place for these conversations, but I frequently get stuck in the limitations of the medium.
+I believe deeply in "connection first, content second" in my teaching, and the diversity of my own student population and experiences should provide a great starting place for these conversations, but I frequently get stuck in the limitations of the medium (M. Vaughan, personal communication, November 28, 2021).